cest-la-v/crx-auto-reload-plugin/README.md

-# Chrome Extension Auto Reload Plugin
+# Chrome Extension Auto Reload Webpack Plugin

 ## Feature

-- Watch for 'manifest.json's changes and generate the file.
 - Auto reload the chrome extension on changes while developing.
+- Auto open up popup/options page in tab after plugin load/reload.
-- No pollution to the output while building for production.
+- No pollution to the output while building for production, only works with '--watch'.

-## How it works

-This is a webpack plugin, thus webpack is required.

-### server side with 'webpack --watch' mode

-- Parse and modify the 'manifest.json' file's output
-    - if exists 'background.page': append a '&lt;script type=&quot;text/javascript&quot; src=&quot;auto-reload.js&quot;&gt;&lt;/script&gt;' at the end of 'background.page' HTML
-    - else: add a 'auto-reload.js' to the 'background.scripts'
-- Add a 'auto-reload.js' asset output

-### client side

-With the server side, we will definitely modify and generate 'manifest.json' every time webpack builds, thus we only need to watch this one single file and reload extension while it changed.

-- Cache the current 'manifest.json' file's 'lastModified' on load
-- Every 2 seconds, compare the cached 'lastModified' with the newest 'lastModified'(as 'thisModified')
-- Reload extension if 'lastModified' < 'thisModified'

 ## Installation